Haonan-100/US-Dollar-to-Singapore-Dollar-Exchange-Rate-Prediction/README.md

 - Conduct text analysis using VADER Sentiment Analyzer.
 - Calculate sentiment scores and derive an "impact score" to quantify the influence of financial news on exchange rates.
 - Integrate sentiment scores into your feature set.
+- More detial process on Xiao, Q., & Ihnaini, B. (2023). *Stock trend prediction using sentiment analysis*.

 ### 6. LSTM Modeling
 This notebook focuses specifically on building and fine-tuning an LSTM-based predictive model.
 Key steps include: